sword4869/learn_cpp/class/friend.md

 }
 ```

-PS: friend functions don't have a pointer.
+PS: friend functions don't have a pointer `this`.